MaxwellJung/ecem202a/docs/index.md

 \end{align*}$$

-Multiplication attacks can produce a wide range of new colors with one limitation.
-Black pixels can’t be modified because no coefficient can raise the pixel value from 0 through multiplication.
+Multiplication attacks can produce a wide range of new colors but have one critical flaw.
+Black pixels can’t be modified because no coefficient can raise the pixel value since 0 times any alpha is still 0.

 ##### **3.3.2.3 Pixel Sampling**